SkyOfSteel/Static_Resume_in_AWS/README.md

 ## File System: EFS vs. EBS
 <details>

 The next choice was between EFS and EBS, so I asked myself: Why not both?
-Working with these file systems taught me about the process of mounting and unmounting them to an instance and automating the process via the **/etc/fstab** configuration.
+Working with these file systems taught me about mounting and unmounting them to an instance and automating the process via the **/etc/fstab** configuration.

 EBS is straightforward in that regard and only requires editing the inbound rules in the corresponding security groups, but EFS also needs a mounting point that can be found by going to the EFS menu in AWS Console, choosing the newly created file system, selecting View Details, and then Attach.